jameshkramer/docs/docs/standard/linq/mixed-declarative-imperative-code-bugs.md

 Console.WriteLine(root)
 ```

-##Example: Why LINQ can't automatically handle this
+## Example: Why LINQ can't automatically handle this

 One approach would be to always bring everything into memory instead of doing lazy evaluation.
 However, it would be very expensive in terms of performance and memory use.
-In fact, if LINQ and, LINQ to XML, were to take this approach, it would fail in real-world situations.
+In fact, if LINQ, and LINQ to XML, were to take this approach, it would fail in real-world situations.

-Another possible approach would be to put in some sort of transaction syntax into LINQ, and have the compiler attempt to analyze the code and determine if any particular collection needed to be materialized.
+Another possible approach would be to put some sort of transaction syntax into LINQ, and have the compiler attempt to analyze the code to determine if any particular collection needed to be materialized.
 However, attempting to determine all code that has side-effects is incredibly complex.
 Consider the following code:

 ```csharp
 var z =